Project background: International and sustainable

 Innovations driven by teamwork

 Andreas Schwertmann has been more than satisfied with the close cooperation with the Axians developers and project managers over the last five years: “Our development partnership was and is a really positive win-win project.
-The wizard function on the NEO Mobile Suite, which is now standard, is based largely on the experience gained in this project.
+The wizard function on NEO Mobile, which is now standard, is based largely on the experience gained in this project.
 In a nutshell, thanks to their excellent SAP know-how and their many years of practical experience, the experts at Axians were not only a professional sparring partner providing valuable suggestions in discussions, but also had a hand-on mentality which meant our change requests were implemented quickly.